You are here

-- patients being treated for a long term conditions
+- patients being treated for long term conditions

-- circumstances where the product license does not allow the medicine to be bought over the counter (e.g. pregnant women)
+- circumstances where the product licence does not allow the medicine to be bought over the counter

-A GP may recommend the person, relatives or care staff to purchase a specific product to treat a minor ailment for a particular person, such as olive oil for treatment of ear wax.
-Verbal or written instructions must be recorded in the individual care plan.
+A GP may recommend the person, relatives or care staff buy a specific product.
+This may be to treat a minor ailment for a particular person, such as olive oil for treatment of ear wax.
+You must record verbal or written instructions in the individual care plan.

-There should be a policy to support people who wish or need, to self-care.
-The policy should outline the necessary safeguards to support people to self-care when carers or relatives provide OTC products.
-For example, how people who may lack mental capacity to make decisions are protected.
+You should have a policy to support people who wish or need, to self care.
+This should include the necessary safeguards to support people to self care when carers or relatives provide OTC products.
+For example, how you protect people who may lack mental capacity to make decisions.

-It is good practice on admission to the care home or when a domiciliary service is commissioned to discuss health needs and medicines with the person and their family.
-This should also include the use of OTC products.
+It is good practice to discuss health needs and medicines with the person and their family.
+This could be on admission to the care home or when a home care service is commissioned.
+The discussion should also include the use of OTC products.

-There should be a clear care plan including how reviews will be triggered to ensure that medicines given are safe and still appropriate.
+There should be a clear care plan - including how to trigger reviews.
+This will make sure that medicines given are safe and still appropriate.